 As you read, be sure to make notes.
 I hope that the words on the next pages inspire you, and you think of fabrics in your stash, or you remember something you saw at a quilt shop or online.
 I have given lots of room so you can write questions, or make a note, perhaps you can even doodle an idea that pops in your head!
 Think of this as a notebook to inspire you.

 I have created this book to be a guide for you to explore the world around you, and to think about fabric in a different way.
 I wish that we could have a cup of tea together, and we could rummage through your fabrics together; this can be the next best thing.

 I wrote this with the expectation that you’d go through it a few times.
 If, when you are reading, you feel overwhelm wash over you, stop and think about what is causing the overwhelming thoughts.
 Take a break, and mull over what you just read.
 The only way to tackle something large is to break it down into small steps – this guide contains the small steps.

 I encourage you to do the activities for each of the sections; they will help you think like the artist you really are!!

 Have a can-do attitude!
 You can do this, no matter your age or your perceived aptitude.

-Print this journal out, or save it to your tablet.
+Print this handbook out, or save it to your tablet.
 There is an app that is really handy for making notes called “Notability”.
 I believe that you can make notes in the Adobe Reader app as well.